oryoruk/oryoruk.github.io/README.md

 - Pick an HTML5 template
 - Pick a photo
 - Write the "Welcome" section
-- Write the "Research Interests" section
+- Update the "Research Interests" section
 - Update CV to reflect:
   - ~~Name~~
   - Graduation, GPA